databubs/BellaBeat_Case/README.md

 print(duplicates)

 ```
-Seems to have a slight problem refering to the date format in daily_activity - numberical error
+Seems to have a slight problem refering to the date format in daily_activity - numberical error when trying to merge!
 ```R
 daily_activity <- daily_activity %>% mutate( Weekday = weekdays(as.Date(ActivityDate, "%m/%d/%Y")))
 ```